Ticket #976 (new enhancement)

 - Relations/tags (cf. TracCrossReferences).

-An alias text field could actually be used for creating an <<alias>> relation to a wiki page.
+Analiastext field could actually be used for creating an<<alias>>relation to a wiki page.

-- Summary changed from Page redirects and textual aliases for Tickets (and other Trac objects) to Wiki Page redirects to other Wiki pages and possibly other Trac resources
+| Summary: | Page redirects and textual aliases for Tickets (and other Trac objects) → Wiki Page redirects to other Wiki pages and possibly other Trac resources |

 #3604 was marked as duplicate of this one.
 Also the description has been rewritten to reflect my current ideas about this feature.